hjdhjd/homebridge-unifi-protect/docs/FeatureOptions.md

 * <CODE>Enable.MotionSwitch</CODE> - add a switch accessory to activate or deactivate motion detection in HomeKit.
 * <CODE>Disable.MotionSwitch</CODE> - remove the switch accessory used to enable or disable motion detection.
 Note: this will not disable motion detection, just remove the ability to selectively activate and deactivate it in HomeKit.

-Before using these features, you should understand how feature options propogate to controllers and the devices attached to them.
+Before using these features, you should understand how feature options propagate to controllers and the devices attached to them.
 If you choose to disable a controller from being available to HomeKit, you will also disable all the cameras attached to that controller.
 If you've disabled a controller, and all it's devices with it, you can selectively enable a single device associated with that controller by explicitly setting an `Enable.` feature option.
 This provides you a lot of richness in how you enable or disable devices for HomeKit use.

 ### Example
 An example `options` setting might look like this: